Find a job that works for you

 - Leadership that walks the walk — A company needs to be unified by a common set of values, beliefs and goals that support productivity and innovation.
 Management should live by those values.
 If you know a current or former employee of the company, ask them whether they think leadership adheres to its own corporate ideals.
 Also, see if you can find out whether it’s common or uncommon for managers to trust employees to make their own decisions.

 - Effective office environment — If you’ll be 100% remote, this probably won’t be important to you.
 Still, even if you’ll be commuting to work only one or two days a week, the office space is a part of organizational culture.
 It can affect how effective you are at doing your job.
 Do you need your own cubicle where you can pin up family photos, or are you comfortable with a more nomadic system like hot-desking or desk hoteling?
 If you’ll be fully remote, find out how good the company is at setting employees up to succeed at home.

 Looking for remote jobs?
 See this post for tips on how to find them.

 Asking about corporate culture

 When you're interviewing for a position, be sure you have prepared questions for the interviewer that cover company culture in addition to the nitty gritty of the new position.
 Here are six critical questions to ask in the interview process:

-What would you change about this company if you could?
+- What would you change about this company if you could?
 This question is subtle and insightful.
-Rather than asking "What do you hate about this company?" you’re asking for an individual's ideas on how to change it for the better.
+Rather than asking what the interviewer hates about a company, you’re asking for their ideas on how to change it for the better.

 When it comes to evaluating organizational culture, there's no one-size-fits-all metric.
 Knowing your own individual priorities, working style and goals is paramount to determining whether you'll succeed in a company.
 Keep your eyes open, ask questions and listen to your gut as you evaluate a new workplace, and you'll be able to make a fully informed decision about your next step.